 Total time:16 hour – Prep time:12 hour – Smoke time:4 hour – Serves:4 people

-1. Place the whole salmon filet in a shallow baking dish, preferably glass or ceramic.
-Pour the alcohol over the filet.
-If you need to cut the filet in half and stack them, that is fine.
+1. Place the whole salmon fillet in a shallow baking dish, preferably glass or ceramic.
+Pour the alcohol over the fillet.
+If you need to cut the fillet in half and stack them, that is fine.